-The Arizona National Scenic Trail is an 800-mile footpath from Mexico to Utah that traverses the entire north–south length of its namesake state.
-It moves through diverse landscapes linking deserts, “sky islands,” canyons, forests as well as two national parks, Saguaro and Grand Canyon.
-Become a Patron!
+The Arizona National Scenic Trail (AZT) – one state, 800 miles and 100,000 feet of elevation gain – is a continuous footpath from Mexico to Utah moving through diverse landscapes that link deserts, “sky islands,” canyons, forests as well as two national parks, Saguaro and Grand Canyon.

 The start requires about two miles steeply down to the border followed by thousands of feet into a sky island.

 The first full day is hard core, climbing up and over Miller Peak, then steeply down past interesting water sources.

 The trail winds up and down all day with spectacular views of mountain ranges in all directions.

 The last miles reveal ten tents and many more ups and downs to Patagonia and a ‘nero.’